pyscript/docs/docs/user-guide/workers.md

 thread handles the UI.
 Workers handle computation.
 Both run simultaneously, so your application remains responsive even during heavy processing.

+!!! warning

+    For workers to work properly, your web server must send specific HTTP
+    headers:

+    ```
+    Access-Control-Allow-Origin: *
+    Cross-Origin-Opener-Policy: same-origin
+    Cross-Origin-Embedder-Policy: require-corp
+    Cross-Origin-Resource-Policy: cross-origin
+    ```

+    If you don't have control over your web server's headers, we recommend you make use of the [mini-coi](https://github.com/WebReflection/mini-coi)
+    project (see their README for details).

 ## Defining workers

 Workers are defined with `<script>` tags that have a `worker` attribute: